 The auto-components industry in India has shown robust growth during the past few years, mainly due to a flourishing end-user market, improved consumer sentiment and better purchasing power, supportive government incentives and return of adequate liquidity in the financial system.
 India’s geographical proximity to key global automotive markets such as the Association of Southeast Asian Nations (ASEAN), Japan, Korea and Europe gives it a distinct advantage over its competitors in this sector.

-The auto component industry registered a turnover of US$43.5 billion in the Financial Year (FY) 2016-17 registering a growth rate of 11.7% .
+The auto component industry registered a turnover of US$51.2 billion in the Financial Year (FY) 2017-18 registering a growth rate of 18.3% .
 A cost-effective manufacturing base keeps costs lower by 10-25% as compared to operations in Europe and Latin America.
 Production in India has been estimated at Rs.
 3,099 hundred crore, with engine components accounting for 26 % of output, followed by suspension & breaking (14 %).

-Before one decides to export a vehicle or vehicle parts to the United States, one should ensure that it conforms to the Environmental Protection Agency (EPA) and Department of Transportation (DOT) regulations.
+Before one decides to export a vehicle or vehicle parts to the United States, one should ensure that it conforms to the Environmental Protection Agency (EPA) regulations.

 For further details, visit - https://help.cbp.gov/app/answers/detail/a_id/218/~/requirements-for-importing-a-vehicle-%2F-vehicle-parts

 This link provides an overview of the automotive sector, the key regulations you will need to comply with as an exporter or importer, and selected sources of further help and support.